 Here, I was accepted: as a gay person and as a woman who could pursue her ambitions.
 I studied at an award-winning music school and started curating art exhibitions in Shoreditch and beyond.
 I loved breaking down the traditional barriers to emerging artistic talent, and sharing new art with the public.

-The Earth loses forests half the size of England each year, says National Geographic.
+The Earth loses forests half the size of England each year, according to National Geographic.
 Demand for wood encourages illegal logging, which cuts deeper into virgin forest each year, destroying tropical forests and wildlife habitats – and the wood is transported across the globe.

-I am committed to using salvaged British wood, most of it from London.
-Salvaged wood comes from trees that have died, fallen or are being removed for a building, motorway or railway – in this case, HS2.
+Fay Sebel is committed to using sustainable British wood.
+Salvaged wood comes from trees that have fallen or are being removed for a building, motorway or railway.
 Salvaged wood is in its natural state and hasn’t already been cut into lumber.
-Turning salvaged wood into furniture diverts it from landfill and reduces demand for logging or tree farms.
-Salvaged wood tends to come from older trees, so it’s harder and stronger than young wood, with more character too: deep, rich colours and beautifully intricate wood grain, often with knots or whorls.
-Salvaged wood is better quality than reclaimed wood, which comes from old buildings or barns and may have damage from nails, insects or exposure.
+Turning this wood into furniture diverts it from landfill and reduces demand for logging or tree farms.
+Salvaged wood tends to come from older trees, so it’s harder and stronger than young wood, with more character too: deep, rich colours and beautifully intricate wood grain.